Six Nations odds: Ireland can spoil Welsh title party in Cardiff

-Les Bleus were poor in Dublin and 18/5 on an Italy win certainly catches the eye, but the first of our Six Nations betting tips is for France to win with a -9.5 points handicap at 10/11.
+Les Bleus were poor in Dublin and 18/5 on an Italy win certainly catches the eye, but the first of our picks from the Six Nations odds is for France to win with a -9.5 points handicap at 10/11.

 Wales vs Ireland (Sat, 2.45pm, BBC1)

 The most important of the Six Nations rugby fixtures takes place at the Principality Stadium in the second of Saturday's games when Wales hope to wrap up the title for the first time in six years.

 The Grand Slam is also on the line but despite winning all four matches so far, Wales could conceivably finish third should they lose to Ireland, and England beat Scotland.

 Four of the last five encounters between these teams have been won by the host nation with the other ending up a rare draw in Dublin three years ago.